IE University: Santa Cruz la Real Convent

-According to the Life of Saint Dominic of Guzman, the Convent of Santa Cruz was the first to be founded by the Order of Preachers in Spain in 1218, just two years after the creation of the mendicant order of the Dominicans.
+According to the Life of Saint Dominic of Guzmán, the Convent of Santa Cruz was the first to be founded by the Order of Preachers in Spain in 1218, just two years after the creation of the mendicant order of the Dominicans.
 Diego de Colmenares, a 16th-century chronicler, adds that Saint Dominic did penance in a cave near the river to the north of the city, outside its walls and that he founded the order in this spot.

 The order's dedication to the holy cross also originates from the early times of this community according to Colmenares and other 14th century documents.

 In the fifteenth century the Catholic Monarchs, as King Ferdinand and Queen Isabella were known, gave their patronage to the convent and this royal protection was what led it to be known as Santa Cruz “la Real”, i.e. the convent of the “Royal” Holy Cross.
 Although the city's institutions had played a part in the convent's development, the Dominicans were not a prosperous order until the Catholic Monarchs came to the throne, when they were given control of the Inquisition.
 The convent was rebuilt over the former 13th century Romanesque structure and the current church, with its monumental portal, was also erected under Friar Tomás de Torquemada, the first Grand Inquisitor and prior of the Holy Cross community.

 The Dominican presence in the convent lasted until the monks were released from their religious vows as decreed by the minister Mendizábal in 1836.
 The convent then became a hospice and, until recent times, it was a nursing home for the elderly under the ownership of the Segovia Provincial Council.
 It has since undergone extensive renovation to house IE University.

 Aula Magna

 The convent church was designed by fifteenth century Spanish architect Juan Guasa, and is a faithful example of late gothic architecture.
-It now serves as IE University's Aula Magna, being used for graduation ceremonies and conferences; it is never used for other key events.
+It now serves as IE University's Aula Magna, being used for graduation ceremonies and conferences, as well as other key events.

 Student Life

 Student Organizations

-IE University is home to over 100 student organizations such as the Art Club, IE Music Club, the IE Debate Club, and a leading regional chapter of the European Law Students' Association.
+IE University is home to over 100 student organizations such as the Art Club, the IE Music Club, the IE Debate Club, and a leading regional chapter of the European Law Students' Association.
 Students are free to join clubs such as the Art Club, but may be required to submit applications (ELSA) or audition (Music Club).